Labels

 The day to day management of PPCA is delegated to the Chief Executive Officer who is appointed by the Board.

-• At the end of each financial year, PPCA undertakes the process of calculating the amount available to be distributed to licensors and registered Australian artists (after the deduction of administration costs).
+• At the end of each financial year, PPCA undertakes the process of calculating the amount available to be distributed to licensors and registered Australian artists (after the deduction of administration costs and expenses).
 This process takes some months and these amounts are distributed in December of each year.
 The funds available for distribution are allocated on a track-by-track basis and distributed in one of two ways:

 • For all other recordings (i.e., recordings that do not feature an Australian recording artist(s)), the net funds payable in respect of the relevant track are sent to the controlling record label for distribution to artists in accordance with their individual record company agreements.